GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/A_Wake_Wakening/Reddit_Hive_Mind_Copypasta.md

 34. Caerol always bitching, being a woman's bitch, wearing pants in the family.
 Bitching audience members who don't like Helen's graduate work on Joyce reading.

 35. Carol, substance abuser, stoning the hive mind.
 Weight in stones of a heavy load (Pink Floyd, "Hey You" lyrics), Molly Hatchet (Women revenge on men) Flirting With Disaster heavy load / Carol's message to 12: You'All know what I mean about body snacher movies, right? on Air Force One command and control / Cheif meeting commander roles.
 American mythology of Finnegans Wake Levant monomyth transitions: TItle "Rainy Day Women" metaphor for dry drunk woman, Carol wet drinking - stoning the "good" behavior Hive Mind.
-Stone living all alone (Carol) all lone / hive mind rescue from lonliness https://www.youtube.com/watch?v=fm-po_FUmvM
+Stone living all alone (Carol) all lone / hive mind rescue from lonliness https://www.youtube.com/watch?v=fm-po_FUmvM (Rainy Day women: pouring booze, pouring rainfall, Helen Fall of Mankind, Tim Finnegan Falls at the Zero Hour Public House at Episode One minute-men 22)

 36. Body snackers, body snatchers invasion

 37. Lost and found metaphors.
 Helen on a milk carton lost to Carol.

+38. Milk is for babies on the teet.
+Carol egg nesting on ice.
+Milk is for babies from mama, Carol spices up the milk with Irish car bombs, Finnegans Wake curdled milk.
+Stout woman with a heavy pour: https://en.wikipedia.org/wiki/Irish_car_bomb_(cocktail)